The tooth fairy looks really nice in this movie.

 Tucking him into bed, he asks what I think the mysterious tooth fairy looks like.
 I begin to give my best parental explanation, however, I am cut off by my volcano mouth child…

-Fast forward approximately a week and that wiggly front tooth is gone.
+Fast forward approximately one week and that wiggly front tooth is gone.
 (Side note: he lost the first of his two front teeth a decent amount of time before this 2nd one, the first front tooth missing made me feel nostalgic – I may have gotten a little misty.
 That being said, when this second one came out I jumped for joy.
 My child looked all kinds of crazy with that front tooth dangling and a giant gap off to the side.)

 Okay, so…the tooth is gone.
 Evening arrives and he tells me he wants to write the tooth fairy a note.
 He sits down at his desk.